 Led by the Center for Occupational Research and Development and partner organization, Social Policy Research Associates, Pathways to Credentials is providing technical assistance services to participating colleges from May 2020 through July 2021.
-College teams work with a TA coach, other subject matter experts, and sector-focused sub-groups on action plans specific to the workforce needs of their communities while benefiting from the cohort's peer learning community.
+College teams work with a TA coach, other subject matter experts, and sector-focused sub-groups on action plans specific to the workforce needs of their communities while benefiting from the cohort's peer learning opportunities.

 In recent years, the stackable credentials approach has emerged as a notable practice to help students progress along the education continuum and obtain a postsecondary credential with labor market value.
-In addition to providing technical assistance, Pathways to Credentials will publish a new edition of the Stackable Credentials Tool Kit and related tutorials to support community and technical colleges across the United States.
-These planned resources will be posted on the Perkins Collaborative Resource Network website at https://cte.ed.gov/initiatives/credentials, where the existing tool kit and tutorials are currently available.
+In addition to providing technical assistance, Pathways to Credentials has published a new resource, Introduction to Stackable Credentials, and related tutorials to support community and technical colleges across the U.S.